celo-org/docs/blog/23-12-22-how-uniswap-works/how-uniswap-works.md

 ![](.\blog\23-12-22-how-uniswap-works\images\Defi 6.png)

 If a liquidity provider wishes to stop providing, they will receive the total fees they've earned from the reserve.
 After receiving their rewards, the tokens that keep a record of what the user owns are then destroyed.
-All the arrangements and protocols discussed are the basic framework of Uniswap's liquidity pool.
+All the arrangements and protocols discussed are the basic framework of Uniswap's Liquidity Pool.

 Progressively upon upgrade to V2, Uniswaps introduced a more promising reward like a protocol fee which can be turned on and off by community vote.
 It sends a 0.05% and 0.30% trading fee to a designated Uniswap fund to finance future development.